-The evolutionary checkpointing scheme by Long et al. [9] takes checkpoints similar to above procedure, although they do not use the term logical checkpoint.
+The scheme presented by Long et al. [10] takes checkpoints similar to above procedure, although they do not use the term logical checkpoint.

-Approach 3: The above two approaches take a physical checkpoint prior to the desired logical checkpoint, followed by logging of additional information (either messages or incremental state change).
+• The above two approaches take a physical checkpoint prior to the desired logical checkpoint, followed by logging of additional information (either messages or incremental state change).

 The third approach is the converse of the above two approaches.
-Here, the physical checkpoint is taken at a time t_2 , where $t_2 > t_1$.
-In addition, enough information is saved to un-do the effect of messages received between time t_1 and t_2 .
-For each relevant message (whose effect must be undone), an anti-message is
+Here, the physical checkpoint is taken at a time $t_2$ , where $t_2 > t_1$ .
+In addition, enough information is saved to un-do the effect of messages received between time $t_1$ and $t_2$ .
+For each relevant message (whose effect must be undone), an anti-message is saved on the stable storage.
+The notion of an anti-message here is similar to that used in time warp mechanism [4] or that of UNDO records [2] in database systems.
+Anti-message M\ corresponding to a message M can be used to undo the state change caused by message M.